Chesapeake High School (Pasadena, Maryland): History

+Before Chesapeake High School was opened, Northeast High School was the only high school in Pasadena.
+By the 1970's, overcrowding had become a large enough problem at Northeast to warrant the establishment of a second high school in the town.
+Chesapeake High School was opened in 1976, bisecting Pasadena's high school enrollment.

 In October 2007, Chesapeake High School was listed as one of four high schools in Anne Arundel County that had outbreaks of staph infections.
 Twenty-eight cases of the infection have also been reported at Severna Park High School, Glen Burnie High School, and Old Mill High School.

 In February 2008, Chesapeake parents began an organization (CEEDSS) to protest a special education program, known as CRP or the Chesapeake Regional Program, that has been in the school since 1990, but according to parents has been disruptive to education and concealed by administration.